is vitamin C serum for the face worth it

 • Love it

-Reactions: LefortCandidate
+Reactions: Soter and LefortCandidate

 Yes, it is worth it.
 C+E serum from timeless or skinceuticals.
 Before sunscreen.
 SPF lasts 3 hours or so before it needs to get reapplied, and most people don't apply enough and UVA still gets through.
 CE destroys the UVA particles after they have entered your skin.